Crazy-Pirate/Writing-code_final/README.md

-Here is a complete `README.md` file tailored for your modified causal diagnosis project based on the Richens et al. (2020) paper:

----

 # Counterfactual Medical Diagnosis with Causal Machine Learning (Modified)

 This project is a **modification of the original causal inference framework** from the paper: